jpniederer/Dev-eryday/_posts/2018-2-11-Weekly-Update-February-5-11.markdown

 On the Next...
 --------
 I've been plugging away creating an IdeaListz application I've been talking about for almost a year now.
 I'm taking the really long approach on it.
 Reading *Perennial Seller* is pushing me even further in that direction.
 The system may never take off, but I want to make it as good as I can.
 Creating an MVP would probably be worthwhile though.
 So I'd like to strike a balance between creating something amazing and delivering something in the near future.
+I'm making it as a SPA with React and a web API built with ASP.NET Core.

 [fun]: https://app.pluralsight.com/library/courses/making-functional-csharp/table-of-contents